owncloud-archive/documentation/admin_manual/enterprise/user_management/saml_2.0_sso.rst

 Preparation
 ===========

-Before you can setup SAML 2.0 based SSO with `Active Directory Federation Services (ADFS) <https://msdn.microsoft.com/en-us/library/bb897402.aspx>`_ and mod_shibboleth, ask your ADFS admin for the relevant server URLs.
+Before you can setup SAML 2.0 based SSO with `Active Directory Federation Services (ADFS) <https://msdn.microsoft.com/en-us/library/bb897402.aspx>`_ and mod_shib, ask your ADFS admin for the relevant server URLs.
 These are:

-- The SAML 2.0 single sign-on service URL, e.g., ``https://sts.hostname.tld/adfs/ls``
+- The SAML 2.0 single sign-on service URL, e.g., ``https://<adfs server fqdn>/adfs/ls``
-- The IdP metadata URL, e.g., ``https://sts.hostname.tld/FederationMetadata/2007-06/FederationMetadata.xml``
+- The IdP metadata URL, e.g., ``https://<adfs server fqdn>/FederationMetadata/2007-06/FederationMetadata.xml``

 Then, make sure that the web server is accessible with a trusted certificate: